rbock/sqlpp11/docs/DifferencesToVersion-1.0.md

 ## select_as
 select_ref_t is not fully type safe (but should offer reasonable protection).
 The reason for this is to reduce the sheer size of the serialized type, e.g. in error messages.

+## cte_ref and friends
+Not new, but also not documented before: Need to document that you need to be a bit careful with aliased CTEs as we use cte_ref in columns, from, and join.